Benfarhat/PHP-coding-interview/README.md

 ## what is the static variable in function useful for?

-A static variable exists only in a local function scope, but it does not lose its values chenprogram execution leaves this scope.
+A static variable exists only in a local function scope, but it does not loose its values when program execution leaves this scope.

 ```
 <?php